jalil-M/jalil-M.github.io/index.md

 In some country and states, it is mendatory to give the detailed quantity of salt, sugar, fat and proteins.
 These informations give us a more accurate insight about the healthiness.
 For instance here is an interesting property: if a product contains sugar it is likely to either not contain fat at all (sweets) or contain an equivalent amount of fat.

-## Is the nutritive grading scheme relevant?
+## How relevant is the nutritive grade?

 The _nutri-score_ is an attributed score for a given food product based on the amount of energy, saturated fat, sugar and sodium contained in it.
 The goal is to inform the consumer about the _nutritive value_.
 It does not take into account harmful additives!